-SIMO Process Overview
+SIMO Linear Guide Manufacturing Process Overview

-SIMO Process Overview
+SIMO Linear Guide Manufacturing Process Overview

 What is the SIMO machine?

 If you are a regular browser of our website, you have probably seen some references to the SIMO® process.
-We can quickly summarize this as a proprietary process that ensures precision machined extrusions with incredibly tight tolerances that are consistent throughout the length of the rail.
+We can quickly summarize this as a proprietary process that ensures precision machined linear guide extrusions with incredibly tight tolerances that are consistent throughout the length of the rail.
 Sounds great, right?
 But what does all that mean to the design engineer?

 • What does SIMO stand for?
 Simultaneous Integral Milling Operation

-• How does it work?
+• How does SIMO work?
 SIMO uses multiple cutters and mills in a synchronized operation to machine extrusions in one quick pass, eliminating hours of painstaking cutting/machining that other extruding processes would require.
 This precise machining method produces linear rails with 6 times better straightness, 2 times less twist, and 2 times better flatness than competitive linear motion systems based on extrusions.

 • Where can you find SIMO products?
-SIMO qualified rails are used in a range of PBC Linear product families including Integral-V® Technology (IVT), Uni-Guide® Linear Slides, Linear Actuator Technology, and the SIMO Series Linear Motion Platform.
+SIMO qualified linear rails are used in a range of PBC Linear product families including Integral-V® Technology (IVT), Uni-Guide® Linear Slides, Linear Actuator Technology, and the SIMO Series Linear Motion Platform.

 Swaging process